On Generalized Uncertainty Principle: Stringy Uncertainty Principle

-On other hands, the theory of renormalization group is based on the fact that it is possible to organize physical phenomena according to the energy (or distance) scale, i.e. the short distance physics is not directly affected by the qualitative features of the long distance physics and vice versa.
-This sort of separation of ultraviolet versus infrared physics holds good in usual quantum field theories.
-But there exists interrelations between UV and IR physics for the generalizations such as noncommutative field theory and quantum gravity particularly the string theory where one can explicitly demonstrate the UV/IR mixings\cite{SeibergWitten},\cite{ConnesDouglasSchwarz}, \cite{BoerGrassiNieuwenhuizen},\cite{DijkgraafVafa},\cite{DanielaBigatti}.
-From the viewpoint of probing the short distance spacetime structure, the most decisive directions of distances or momentum in the string dynamics are along the strings themselves where the physical pictures are united in the properties of the string worldsheet which can be analyzed just by using complex analysis.
-Since the simplest model does not contain gravity explicitly, so the generalized uncertainty principle arises as a consequence of the discretization of space which may or may not be a property of the full quantum gravity.
-But such explanation of the generalized uncertainty principle in a simple models may be useful in understanding how the generalized uncertainty principle arises in more realistic physical situations.
-In particular, it is the complex analysis from which we have shown that our theorem is a resolution criteria of the UV/IR mixing problem with the existance of certain functions in our following proposition which contains all the effects of the quantum gravity at the all scales of nature.
+On the other hand, the theory of renormalization group is based on the fact that it is possible to organize physical phenomena according to the energy (or distance) scale, \textit{i.e.}, the short distance physics is not directly affected by the qualitative features of the long distance physics and vice-versa.
+This sort of separation between the UV and IR properties holds for point like local quantum field theories.
+However, there exist interrelations between the UV and IR physics for the generalizations, \textit{viz.} noncommutative field theory and quantum gravity candidates.
+In particular, the string theory perspective can explicitly demonstrate the problem of UV/IR mixing \cite{SeibergWitten},\cite{ConnesDouglasSchwarz}, \cite{BoerGrassiNieuwenhuizen},\cite{DijkgraafVafa},\cite{DanielaBigatti}.
+From the viewpoint of probing the short distance spacetime structures, the most decisive direction towards the scales of the distance and momentum (in the light of the string dynamics) are along the strings themselves, where the physical pictures are united as per the properties of the string worldsheet.
+In such a simple model, the corresponding mathematical properties follow directly from the notion of the complex analysis.
+Since a point like standard model does not contain gravity explicitly, thus the generalized uncertainty principle arises as the consequence of discretization of the spacetime which may or may not be the property of full quantum gravity.
+We leave this issue open for a future investigation.
+In this concern, it is worth mentioning that a complete explanation of the generalized uncertainty principle turns out to be useful in understanding realistic physical situations.
+Subsequently, we offer the generalized uncertainty principle in its most general form and illustrate its role towards the length scales of nature.
+In particular, the notion of complex analysis shows that the main theorem of the present investigation offers a resolution criterion towards the UV/IR mixing problem.
+Further, for a given energy dependent function, our proposition sheds light on both the short distance geometries and the possible quantum gravity candidate theories.